What Is the Statute of Limitations for Personal Injury Cases in Illinois?

 Are There Other Deadlines to Be Aware Of?

 There are other deadlines that personal injury victims should be aware of aside from the overall statute of limitations.
 For example, in most situations, there will be insurance carriers involved in settling a personal injury claim.
-These insurance carriers can be incredibly challenging to work with, and they also have their own reporting deadlines.
-Sometimes, these reporting deadlines are fairly quick after the incident occurs.
+Consulting an accident attorney in Chicago can help navigate these complexities.

 We encourage individuals to file claims with the appropriate insurance carriers for their situation as promptly as possible.
 This can help avoid any possible claim delays or denials, but it certainly does not guarantee a settlement.